ccarabine/payrollapp/docs/testing.md

 ## User stories testing  <a name="user-stories-testing"></a>

-I have tested the site owner/user stories to ensure the MPV has been achieved.
+I have tested the user/site owner stories to ensure the MPV has been achieved.
 ___

-### Testing of user story 1
+## Testing of user story 1
 *“As a user, I want additional security so other colleagues can’t access the application”*

 **Covered by Feature 1: Welcome Message and security**

+___

 - **Action** - *User enters correct username and password*